 Associate Professor of Communication

-At Cabrini, Dr. Cordes co-chaired for many years the annual campus-wide Arts, Research and Scholarship Symposium.
-He also founded the Communication Department’s Learning Community and served for more than 10 years as the Faculty Director for the campus’ Academic and Career Exploration Learning Community (the A.C.E.
+At Cabrini, Dr. Cordes is the faculty sponsor for the Communication Department’s Honor Society, the Society for Collegiate Journalists (SCJ) chapter.
+He co-chaired for many years the annual campus-wide Arts, Research and Scholarship Symposium.
+He also founded the Communication Department’s Learning Community and served for more than 10 years as the co-Faculty Director for the campus’ Academic and Career Exploration Learning Community (the A.C.E.
 LLC).

 Dr. Cordes' PhD is from the College of Journalism at the University of Maryland (College Park); his M.S. is in Radio/Television/Film from the Newhouse School of Public Communications at Syracuse University; and his B.A. is in Communication Arts from the University of Notre Dame.